Osteoporosis: Medication

+Pregnancy-associated osteoporosis

+Osteoporosis due to pregnancy and lactation is a rare condition of unknown cause.

 Evolutionary

 Age-related bone loss is common among humans due to exhibiting less dense bones than other primate species.
 Because of the more porous bones of humans, frequency of severe osteoporosis and osteoporosis related fractures is higher.
-The human vulnerability to osteoporosis is an obvious cost but it can be justified by the advantage of bipedalism inferring that this vulnerability is the byproduct of such.
-It has been suggested that porous bones help to absorb the increased stress that we have on two surfaces compared to our primate counterparts who have four surfaces to disperse the force.
+The human vulnerability to osteoporosis is an obvious cost, but it can be justified by the advantage of bipedalism, inferring that this vulnerability is the byproduct of such.
+It has been suggested that porous bones help to absorb the increased stress that we have on two surfaces compared to our primate counterparts, who have four surfaces to disperse the force.
 In addition, the porosity allows for more flexibility and a lighter skeleton that is easier to support.
-One other consideration may be that diets today have much lower amounts of calcium than the diets of other primates or the tetrapedal ancestors to humans which may lead to higher likelihood to show signs of osteoporosis.
+One other consideration may be that diets today have much lower amounts of calcium than the diets of other primates or the tetrapedal ancestors to humans, which may lead to a higher likelihood of showing signs of osteoporosis.

 Fracture risk assessment

-In the absence of risk factors other than sex and age a BMD measurement using dual-energy X-ray absorptiometry (DXA) is recommended for women at age 65.
-For women with risk factors a clinical FRAX is advised at age 50.
+In the absence of risk factors other than sex and age, a BMD measurement using dual-energy X-ray absorptiometry (DXA) is recommended for women at age 65.
+For women with risk factors, a clinical FRAX is advised at age 50.